 Artificial Intelligence Acting as an Early Warning System

-One area that artificial intelligence can play a role is by acting as an early warning system for conditions that are difficult to diagnose without time consuming analysis of complicated datasets such as such as sepsis or the onset of seizures.
+One area that artificial intelligence can play a role is by acting as an early warning system for conditions that are difficult to diagnose without time consuming analysis of complicated datasets such as sepsis or the onset of seizures.

 The director of Bioinformatics at Beth Israel Deaconess Medical Center Cancer Research Institute, Andrew Beck, has acknowledged that while “Identifying the presence or absence of metastatic cancer in a patient’s lymph nodes is a routine and critically important task for pathologists” the process of “peering into [a] microscope to sift through millions of normal cells to identify just a few malignant cells can prove extremely laborious using conventional methods.”

-With this in mind Beck’s team have harnessed the power of artificial intelligence and deep learning algorithms to build an automated diagnostic tool that is able to differentiate between cancerous and noncancerous cells.
+With this in mind, Beck’s team have harnessed the power of artificial intelligence and deep learning algorithms to build an automated diagnostic tool that is able to differentiate between cancerous and noncancerous cells.

 While the machine is not yet perfect, an evaluation conducted in 2016 determined that Beck’s tool achieved a diagnostic success rate of 92% which is only 4% lower than human pathologists.